Provides easy-to-use tool

 The primary objective of creating the MRP system was the development of a simple, standardized reporting system that can be widely accepted and utilized with ease to measure any type of editorial coverage (i.e. print, broadcast, online) stemming from proactive media relations campaigns, crisis communications or unplanned media attention.
 The MRP system includes a media report template, rating system and tool for obtaining up-to-date accurate reach numbers.

 The MRP system analyses editorial media coverage by tone, customized criteria and cost-per-contact.
-Key to the MRP system is the reach data, which is being provided by News Canada via a subscription internet service.
-News Canada won a competitive CPRS Request for Proposal (RFP) competition in November 2005 and is the sole authorized supplier of reach data for the MRP system.
+Key to the MRP system is the reach data, which is being provided by Fifth Story via a subscription internet service.
+Fifth Story won a competitive CPRS Request for Proposal (RFP) competition in November 2005 and is the sole authorized supplier of reach data for the MRP system.

 Pricing and CPRS Member Discount

 The online service is available in both English and French for an annual subscription fee.
-CPRS members will receive prefered pricing.
+CPRS members will receive preferred pricing.

 For more information, or to subscribe to MRPdata.com, contact email@example.com or call 416-599-9900 ex.
 217.